mattparko/liberty-workshop/02_exercise1.md

 To see all information about the resouce, use the command `oc get pvc demo-app-serviceability -o yaml`.
 This displays all known information about the OpenShift resource in YAML format, including its definition, metadata, and current status.
 This sort of detailed output is available for all OpenShift resources that you have authority to view.

+You can also view the volume (including YAML!) in the web console.
+Make sure you select the correct project at the top of the page and then, in the left pane, select `Storage` and `PersistentVolumeClaims`.
+Select your PVC and check out the details available.

 #### Step 3 - Deploy an application
 Now let's deploy a sample Open Liberty application using the Open Liberty Operator.
 This deployment will use an existing container image with a sample Liberty application pre-baked into it.
 Notice the various components like the application name, the application image, and the serviceability section, which includes the persistent storage we previously created.
 ```bash